Traveling Alone ,

 You will make new friends

-Meeting people is one of the best reasons to travel alone.
+Meeting people is one of the best reasons to solo travel.
 You will connect with people, like you, who are going through a breakup themselves and are using solo traveling to pick up the pieces.
 If the opportunity presents itself and you’re opened enough to share your story, you’ll feel better and can support each other — forming a strong bond.

 Have time to emotionally heal